 - Avoid Special Closures.
 For more information visit California Department of Fish and Wildlife.

 - Stay 1,000 feet (3 football fields) from cliffs, offshore rocks and islands.

-- for a free presentation (PDF) at your next club meeting or event.
+- to schedule a free presentation (PDF) at your next club meeting or event.

 - Boater Guide to Special Closures in California's Marine Protected Areas.
-Download (PDF) or for your free copy, today.
+Download (PDF) or for your free copy.